usnistgov/800-63-3/sp800-63-3/sec6_xAL.md

 The AAL decision tree in [Figure 6-2](#63Sec6-Figure2) combines the results from the risk assessment with additional considerations related to authentication to allow agencies to select the most appropriate authentication requirements  for their digital service offering.

 The AAL selection does not mean the digital service provider will need to issue authenticators themselves.
-More information of whether the agency can federate is provided in [Section 7](#toFedorNotToFed).
+More information on whether the agency can federate is provided in [Section 7](#toFedorNotToFed).

 <a name="63Sec6-Figure2"></a>
 <div class="text-center" markdown="1">